datamodel21/AAA.github.io/index.md

 excerpt: "With advancement of information science, hardware and software, today we are capable of solving some of most complex problems with technology.
 DataModel will be compilation of some of this advancements based on my learnings and colloborations."
 ---

-**With advancement of information science, hardware and software, today we are capable of solving some of most complex problems with technology.**
+**With advancement of information science, hardware and software, today, we are capable of solving some of most complex business problems with technology.**

 **DataModel will be compilation of some of these advancements based on my learnings and colloborations with community.**